CRAFT: Grounded Multi-Agent Coordination Under Partial Information: as a Multi-Sender Bounded Pragmatic Speaker Framework

+\autoref{thm:craft_bps} establishes that optimal Director behavior requires each $D_i$ to satisfy two simultaneous conditions: (i)~faithfully encoding its private observations into candidate utterances via $\basespeaker{i}$, and (ii)~calibrating those utterances to the \emph{joint} information need of the Builder via $\tomlistener{\mathrm{joint}}$---contributing exactly the information the Builder requires that has not already been provided by the other Directors.\footnote{This framing is consistent with Gricean cooperativity~\citep{grice1975logic}: the joint ToM listener's calibration requirement subsumes the Maxim of Quantity in a grounded multi-agent setting.} Importantly, this condition is irreducible to any individual Director's output quality: a \textbf{communication failure} occurs when $\tomlistener{\mathrm{joint}}$ fails to place sufficient mass on $z^\star$ despite it being reachable\footnote{In \craft{}, reachability is instantiated by oracle-verified moves---physically valid actions guaranteed to make forward progress from $s_t$ toward $\mathcal{T}$ (Sec.~\ref{ssec:structure_experiments}).}, regardless of how well any individual Director reasoned or communicated.

-\paragraph{Failure Modes in Multi-sender BPS.} \citet{nguyen2024languagemodelsboundedpragmatic} identifies three failure modes for a single-sender BPS. \textbf{F1} (limited search) occurs when $\basespeaker_i$ fails to identify the correct missing block from $D_i$'s visible wall. \textbf{F2} (flawed pragmatics) occurs when $\tomlistener_i$ produces redundant or collectively ambiguous messages, violating the Gricean Maxim of Quantity and Manner. \textbf{F3} (inefficient inference) occurs when correct private reasoning fails to transfer into a sufficiently specified public message.
-While F1 and F3 remain agent-local, F2 in \craft{} is strictly harder: each director must model $\tomlistener_{\mathrm{joint}}$ rather than a single listener, accounting for what all other directors have already communicated. \an{Crucially, a director may avoid all three failures individually yet still contribute to a communication failure at the group level if the collective director output does not sufficiently identify a correct move to the builder—a fourth diagnostic that transcends individual agent quality and is only measurable at the group level.}
+\paragraph{Failure Modes in Multi-Sender BPS} \citet{nguyen2024languagemodelsboundedpragmatic} identifies three failure modes for a single-sender BPS: \textbf{F1}~({\it limited search}), \textbf{F2}~({\it flawed pragmatics}), and \textbf{F3}~({\it inefficient inference}).
+In \craft{}, F1 occurs when $\basespeaker{i}$ fails to identify the correct missing block from $D_i$'s visible wall; F3 occurs when correct private reasoning fails to transfer into a sufficiently specified public message.
+Both remain agent-local.
+F2 becomes strictly harder in the multi-sender setting: each Director must calibrate against $\tomlistener{\mathrm{joint}}$ rather than a single listener, accounting for what all other Directors have already communicated.
+As implied in \Cref{thm:craft_bps}, a Director may avoid F1--F3 individually yet still contribute to a group-level failure---the irreducible fourth failure mode motivating the diagnostic framework in \Cref{ssec:evaluation_strategy}.